 At Elder, we understand that your elderly loved ones are often reluctant to leave their own homes when the practicalities of advancing years make it difficult to continue living alone, or with an ageing partner.

-That’s why we offer a high-quality alternative to residential care, allowing your elderly relative to carry on living independently, with assistance from a dedicated live-in caregiver.
+That’s why we offer a high-quality alternative to care homes in Cornwall, allowing your elderly relative to carry on living independently, with assistance from a dedicated live-in caregiver.

 Why choose live-in care?